tobiaj10/Parking-Management/DESIGN_DOCUMENT.md

 1. **Server Configuration** (Lines 4-7):
    - Sets host to 0.0.0.0 (accessible from any IP)
    - Sets port to 5001 (avoiding conflict with TypeScript server on 5000)
-   - Enables debug mode for development
+   - Enables reload mode for development
+   - Uses uvicorn ASGI server for running the application

 ## 3. Database Schema